CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Design

 Each adapter we construct is a batch-job tool that takes the output of a cryptographic misuse detector as input and produces a set of these tuples.
 The tuples parsed from the output of detectors hold empty \textsf{S} until the sink categories are detected in the data-flow analysis in Section~\ref{subsec:taint-analysis}.

-\begin{corollary}[valid detector chain] A set of cryptographic misuse detectors is \emph{valid} to our approach, iff the following conditions are satisfied: \begin{compactitem}[\textbullet] \item the union of vulnerability types addressed by each detector contains our comprehensive list of vulnerability types. \item the output of each detector can be parsed to a set of misuse tuples. \end{compactitem} \end{corollary}
+\begin{corollary}[valid detector chain] A set of cryptographic misuse detectors is \emph{valid} to our approach, if and only if the following conditions are satisfied: \begin{compactitem}[\textbullet] \item the union of vulnerability types addressed by each detector contains our comprehensive list of vulnerability types. \item the output of each detector can be parsed to a set of misuse tuples. \end{compactitem} \end{corollary}

-We use CryptoGuard and \textsc{CogniCrypt}$_\textsc{sast}$ as the minimal valid detector chain and discuss to use an extension of the detector chain in RQ1 of Section~\ref{sec:evaluation}.
+We use CryptoGuard and \textsc{CogniCrypt}$_\textsc{sast}$ as the minimal valid detector chain and discuss the use of an extension of the detector chain in RQ1 of Section~\ref{sec:evaluation}.
 Deciding the element $id$ of each tuple involves mapping from the misuse types of existing approaches to the vulnerabilities in our list.
-For the detection output of some approaches, e.g., CryptoGuard and BinSight, such mapping is an easy one-to-one case, see \textsf{CG} and \textsf{BS} in Table~\ref{tab:rules}.
+For the detection output of some approaches, e.g., CryptoGuard and BinSight, such mapping is an easy one-to-one case; see \textsf{CG} and \textsf{BS} in Table~\ref{tab:rules}.
 However, for the output of \textsc{CogniCrypt}$_\textsc{sast}$, the misuse types are more coarse-grained than our vulnerability list.
 Therefore, mapping the misuses in their types, e.g., the misuse with type constantError$\in Rule_{\textsf{CC}}$, to our vulnerability types needs more work which will be presented in Section~\ref{sec:implementation}.